 - Any other public area of the hospital

-- While following isolation precautions, you can have art or massage therapy in your room.
+- You can have art or massage therapy in your room.

 - If you leave your room for tests, you must wear a yellow gown and gloves.
 If you have disseminated herpes zoster, you also will have to wear a mask.

 You can stop following these precautions when all your blisters are dried and crusted.Back to top